Who are the riders to watch at the Tour de France?

 Roglic appears the most likely challenger to Pogacar, two years on from being on the wrong end of one of the Tour's most dramatic turnarounds at the top of the general classification.

-Stage eight's finale on La Planche des Belles Filles may offer a painful reminder of what might have been for the Slovenian who saw last year's Tour ruined by an early crash.
+Stage seven's finale on La Planche des Belles Filles may offer a painful reminder of what might have been for the Slovenian who saw last year's Tour ruined by an early crash.

 Roglic arrives at the Tour arguably in better shape than in 2020, and with victories at the Dauphine and Paris-Nice he can justifiably set his sights on the yellow jersey.